smartcontractkit/chainlink/charts/chainlink-cluster/README.md

 devspace dev -p runner
 ```

+If you used `devspace dev ...` always use `devspace reset pods` to switch the pods back

 ## Debug existing cluster
-If you need to debug CL node that is already deployed change `dev.app.container` and `dev.app.labelSelector` in [devspace.yaml](devspace.yaml) and run:
+If you need to debug CL node that is already deployed change `dev.app.container` and `dev.app.labelSelector` in [devspace.yaml](devspace.yaml) if they are not default and run:
 ```
 devspace dev -p node
+or
+devspace dev -p runner
 ```

 ## Automatic file sync